macoopman/Concepts/Concepts/Design Patterns/Design_Principles.md

 *   Open-Closed Principle
 *   Allow classes to be easily extended to incorporate new behavior without modifying existing code.
 * Applying everywhere is wasteful and unneccesssary -> increased

+### 6. Depend upon bstractions.
+Do not depend upon concrete classes
+* Dependency Inversion Principle
+* Guidelines
+    * No variable should hold a reference to a concrete class
+        * if you use **new**, you'll be holding a reference to a concrete class.
+Use a factory to get around that!
+    * No class should derive from a concrete class
+        * If you derive from a concrete class, you're depending on a concrete class.
+Derive from an abstraction, like and interface or an abstract class
+    * No method should override and implemented method of any of its base classes
+        * If you override an implemented method, then your base class wasn't really an abstraction to start with.
+Those methods implemented in the base class are ment to be shared by all your subclassesses